Vegan Recipes and Go-To Brands for a Healthy Chocolate Fix

 Just probably not the version you are used to!

 In fact, the chocolate I eat is actually pretty good for me too.
 Even my teeth in some cases if it contains xylitol to sweeten!
-I never eat chocolate that contains dairy or that contains added sugar.
+I try to rarely eat chocolate that contains dairy or that contains added sugar.

 But normally, and for pretty much two years straight, I won’t consume any chocolate that contains sugar and definitely not any with dairy since going 100% plant based over one year ago.